Routing

 '/blog': '/blog',

-// If locales use different paths, you can
+// If some locales use different paths, you can

 '/about': {